r-lib/roxygen2md/README.md

 ### Full conversion

 Running `roxygen2md()` after `scope = "simple"` (and running `devtools::document()`) converts all `\link{}` expressions.
 This is the trickiest part of the entire conversion.
 Due to the staged approach, the changeset is reduced to a minimum.
 Review carefully, luckily `R CMD check` [catches bad links introduced in this stage](https://travis-ci.org/rstudio/rmarkdown/jobs/535140289#L1121).

+### Manual conversion

+The `find_rd()` functions shows positions of Rd-like comments that were not handled by the conversion.
+In RStudio, a markers pane will open.

 ## Limitations